-- PACE Credit Union offers a wide range of financial services to its members and operates as a financial co-operative.
+PACE Credit Union offers a wide range of financial services to its members and operates as a financial co-operative.
 Membership is open to all residents, businesses, and non-profit organizations in the province of Ontario.

-- Pacific & Western Bank of Canada – A Canadian Schedule I chartered bank specializing in deposit and lending services.
+> - Pacific & Western Bank of Canada – A Canadian Schedule I chartered bank specializing in deposit and lending services.
 The bank's headquarters is in London, Ontario, with its deposit operations based in Saskatoon, Saskatchewan.
 At October 31, 2011, PWBank had total assets of C$1.437 billion, deposits of C$1.221 billion and loans of C$1.136 billion.

-- Power Corporation of Canada (TSX: POW) – A diversified international management and holding company with interests in companies in the financial services, communications and other business sectors in Canada, the United States, and Europe.
+> - Power Corporation of Canada (TSX: POW) – A diversified international management and holding company with interests in companies in the financial services, communications and other business sectors in Canada, the United States, and Europe.

-- President`s Choice Financial – A banking service provided by Loblaw Companies.
+> - President`s Choice Financial – A banking service provided by Loblaw Companies.
 PC Financial was ranked by J.D.
 Power and Associates as the leader in customer satisfaction among mid-sized Canadian banks.

-- Royal Bank of Canada (RBC) – The largest bank in Canada by total assets and market capitalization.
+> - Royal Bank of Canada (RBC) – The largest bank in Canada by total assets and market capitalization.
 As of November 28, 2012, the company’s market capitalization was about US$84.2 billion.
 RBC has been named Safest Bank in North America and tenth safest bank globally by Global Finance magazine in 2012.

-- TD Canada Trust – A business line of Toronto-Dominion Bank.
+> - TD Canada Trust – A business line of Toronto-Dominion Bank.

-- Toronto Dominion Bank – TD is the second largest bank in Canada by assets and the second largest by market capitalization and deposits and the 6th largest bank in North America.
+> - Toronto Dominion Bank – The second largest bank in Canada by assets and the second largest by market capitalization and deposits and the 6th largest bank in North America.
 As of August 8, 2013, it had a market cap of $76.5 billion.

-- Vancity Credit Union (also known as VanCity), located in Vancouver, is Canada’s largest credit union, with over 400,000 members, and $16.1 billion in assets (2012).
+> - Vancity Credit Union (also known as VanCity), located in Vancouver, is Canada’s largest credit union, with over 400,000 members, and $16.1 billion in assets (2012).